 |Assertion Time Skew|

 To sign the SAML metadata, select this check box.
-Additionally, on the General > Advanced tab, specify Signing Key Alias.
+Additionally, on the General > Advanced tab, specify the Signing Key Alias.

 |Force Authentication||Option to enforce authentication.|